top of page

 Ready to Begin?

 Begin your State Use journey by scheduling a 30-minute online introductory training.
-This session provides a clear overview of program requirements, procurement pathways, and how to engage with qualified CRP providers—so your agency can move forward with understanding, compliance, and confidence.
+This session provides a clear overview of the requirements, procurement pathways, and how to engage with qualified CRP providers—so your agency can move forward with understanding, compliance, and confidence.

 Desert Arc PR Event celebrating State Use contract